Ecohackerfarm/powerplant/docs/dev_docs.md

 4. Run `npm install` to get all packages installed
 5. Generate a private key and export it as a string in `/jwt-secret.js`
    ex: `export default 'random-string-comes-here'`
+6. Run the server `npm start`
-6. Run the Firebase data migration by running `npm run migrate`
+7. Run the Firebase data migration by running `npm run migrate` in a second bash (atm you have to ctrl+c at the end)
-7. At this point, everything should be set up.
+8. At this point, everything should be set up.
 Run `npm test` to make sure everything is working, and `npm start` to begin serving the website on `http://localhost:8080`
-8. Done!
+9. Done!

 It is also possible to run MongoDB in Docker: